suryakala1508/campaign-events/NOTES.md

 Before assuming that the dashboard is broken,I would consider:
 - More delivery events may have arrived during these 30 minutes, so delivered increased.
 - Some events may have arrived late or out of order.
-- Open events may have been deduolicated or corrected.
+- Open events may have been deduplicated or corrected.
 - The delivered and opened events may be processed at different times.
 - There could be a difference between the event timestamp and the time the event was received.
-- There could be an issue with the dashboard query ,aggregation ,or cached data.
+- There could be an issue with the dashboard query, aggregation, or cached data.
 - There could also be an actual bug in the code.

 ### What i would check first

-I wpuld first check the raw events and processing logs between 10:00 and 10:30.
+I would first check the raw events and processing logs between 10:00 and 10:30.

-I would checl whether the 5,000 additional delivered events were actually received and whether any open events were removed, deduplicated,rejecyed, or processed late.
+I would check whether the 5,000 additional delivered events were actually received and whether any open events were removed, deduplicated,rejecyed, or processed late.

-Then I would compar the dashboard numbers with the actual store/ processed data.
+Then I would compare the dashboard numbers with the actual store processed data.

 ### How I would decide if it is a bug